thisisrandy/catan-randomizer/README.md

     more number chit than resource-producing hex[^1], so, following the _The Wonders of Catan_ scenario, the second 12 chit is excluded.
 It is recommended to increase the victory point goal for this board to 14
-  - _New World Islands_: Same as _New World Expanded_, but with
+  - _New World Islands_: Same as _New World Expanded_, but with distinct and
-    distinct and separately-shuffled main and foreign island areas
-    - Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
-Players can choose to allow or disallow initial settlements on the foreign island area by preference, but the latter is recommended.
+    separately-shuffled main and foreign island areas.
+Following the _Through the Desert_ scenario, gold fields and some of the better number chits are reserved for the foreign island area.
+Players can choose to allow or disallow initial settlements in the foreign island area by preference, but the latter is recommended.
 Since gold fields can only appear on foreign islands, the pip restriction from _New World Expanded_ is removed
-    - Under the _Min Island Count_ constraint, the main island is included in the count

 [^1]:
     For the curious, the extra chit is used exclusively in the _Cloth for